 While we can’t ensure you avoid any misunderstandings, we hope some of the information provided here serves you well as you hit up your next crowded room (read more about “15 Ways to Maintain Good Hearing Health“).
 As for helping you perfect the tango, that’s a post for another day.
 It’ll be a long one.

 Eargo is fortunate to have some highly – some might say overly – talented hearing professionals.
-If you’re interested in exploring whether a solution like Eargo may be right for you, feel free to give us a call: 1-800-734-7603.
+If you’re interested in exploring whether a solution like Eargo may be right for you, request a free sample for fit and feel today or feel free to give us a call: 1-800-734-7603.

 Daniel Fogerty and Larry E Humes (2010) Perceptual contributions to monosyllabic word intelligibility: Segmental, lexical, and noise replacement factors, 3114-25.
 DOI: 10.1121/1.3493439